YasirAssi/Yasser-MyAccount-Project/README.md

 The landing pages are meticulously crafted using a combination of HTML, CSS, Bootstrap, and SASS, ensuring a visually appealing and responsive presentation of my work.

 # Technologies Used
-HTML: Used for structuring the content and layout of each landing page.
+-HTML: Used for structuring the content and layout of each landing page.

-CSS: Employed to style and design the pages, providing a polished and professional appearance.
+-CSS: Employed to style and design the pages, providing a polished and professional appearance.

-Bootstrap: Used to built the projects gallary in the portfolio.
+-Bootstrap: Used to built the projects gallary in the portfolio.

-SASS (Syntactically Awesome Style Sheets): Streamlined the CSS development process, making it more maintainable and organized.
+-SASS (Syntactically Awesome Style Sheets): Streamlined the CSS development process, making it more maintainable and organized.

 # Project Structure
 The project is structured in a user-friendly manner, allowing easy navigation and exploration of each project: